snowflakecorp/Snowpark_DataScience_HOL/PreWorkForSnowflakeTeam/README.md

 [MLPF_Forecast_Data](https://github.com/snowflakecorp/Snowpark_DataScience_HOL/blob/main/PreWorkForSnowflakeTeam/MLPF_Forecasting_Data.md) is needed for Part 2.

+**If running Snowflake Notebooks, consider loading the images in this repo's ForCustomer/assets directory to a Snowflake Managed Stage.
+This will ensure the images load in this notebook**

 # Step 3: Ensure all attendees have data read/write access, can create/register models, and can create SiS applications.
 See this [HOL_SF_Setup](https://github.com/snowflakecorp/Snowpark_DataScience_HOL/blob/main/PreWorkForSnowflakeTeam/HOL_SF_Setup.md) code to create one database with multiple schemas (one per attendee) with cloned data.
 - Update line 34 based on the number of attendees.